Board of Directors

 - Attending and participating in all three scheduled board meetings held each year on campus.
 If unable to attend a board meeting, to submit in advance of the meeting a written response related to action items on the agenda.

-- Serving actively on alumni board and Alumni Association committees.
-Occasionally these committee meetings are held in conjunction with the board meeting but many are also held at other times throughout the year.
+- Serving actively on Alumni Board and Alumni Association committees.
+These committee meetings are held in conjunction with the board meeting but many are also held at other times throughout the year.